keboola/connection-docs/components/data-apps/oidc/google-cloud-platform/index.md

 - Go to the data app's URL.
 - You should be redirected to the Google OAuth consent screen.
 - Log in with your Google account to verify your identity.
-- The data app should display the "Hello World" message.
+- The data app should display its content.